Bertoid1311/B7094/README.md

 (3) On the 'IBM 729 Tape Drives' window, click 'Add Drive' (this automatically selects the 'Show All' radiobutton).

 (4) In the newly-visible Tape Unit panel, click the 'Opn' button, and navigate to ..\Files\Tapes.
 Open tape image file "9M71B.BIN".
-The name of the image file will appear next to its channel-letter+decimal-unit-number=device-address identifier.
+The name of the image file will appear next to its channel-letter+decimal-unit-number=octal-device-address identifier.
 The 'Size:' of the image will also be displayed.

 <p align="center">
 <img src="Tape_Drives_screenshot1.jpg" width="65%">